 The ability to build and maintain strong relationships is a central part of our brand proposition.
 We have a long standing commitment to nurture talent from all backgrounds and foster a culture that brings out the best in people.
 We focus on:

 To help us keep on track, we publish our long and short term workplace and diversity targets, and have included all of our metrics in our external assurance - see our operational scorecard for details on our performance.

 A number of megatrends are driving continual evolution within the labour market.
 For example, global mobility has increased enormously in the past 20 years, while off-shore outsourcing has become a common business model.

 These changes leave non-diverse employers at risk of alienating potential recruits and clients, while becoming a respectful, inclusive and diverse employer offers many rewards.
 It makes us distinctive in the marketplace.
 It makes us attractive to the best people from the widest talent pools and it helps talented people become and remain engaged employees and partners.
 Also, diverse teams tackle problems from broad perspectives, leaving us well-placed to innovate and to spot new opportunities.

 Embedding values in our core processes and measurement

 We want to make sure our people continue to feel valued, too.
-So we survey everyone at least once a year, asking them how they feel about a number of aspects about working at PwC.
+So we survey everyone once a year, asking them how they feel about a number of aspects about working at PwC.
 This feedback helps us make sure we're giving our people the tools, support and environment they need to thrive.

 Standards and policies